 The Sprott Nickel Miners ETF seeks to provide investment results that, before fees and expenses, generally correspond to the total return performance of the Nasdaq Sprott Nickel Miners™ Index (NSNIKL™).

 Nasdaq®, Nasdaq Nickel Miners™ Index, and NSNIKL™ are registered trademarks of Nasdaq, Inc. (which with its affiliates is referred to as the “Corporations”) and are licensed for use by Sprott Asset Management LP.
 The Product(s) have not been passed on by the Corporations as to their legality or suitability.
 The Product(s) are not issued, endorsed, sold, or promoted by the Corporations.
 THE CORPORATIONS MAKE NO WARRANTIES AND BEAR NO LIABILITY WITH RESPECT TO THE PRODUCT(S).

-Sprott Asset Management LP is the investment advisor to the Sprott Nickel Miners ETF.
+Sprott Asset Management USA, Inc. is the investment advisor to the Sprott Nickel Miners ETF.
+Sprott Asset Management LP is the Sponsor of the Fund.
 ALPS Distributors, Inc. is the Distributor for the Sprott Nickel Miners ETF and is a registered broker-dealer and FINRA Member.

 You can purchase and trade shares of Sprott ETFs directly through your online brokerage firm; these firms may include: